-4. In view of the above answer, and since effective, responsible militias cannot be organized, trained, and equipped in a matter of days, the Commission only confirm the Commission stated in its First Special Report.
-In the absence of adequate non-Palestinian forces available for the preservation of law and order after the termination of the Mandate, there will inevitably be a security vacuum in Palestine.

-5. In this connection, the Mandatory Power has pointed out that "Municipal Police forces are being formed to ensure as far as possible at least a measure of local security during the period between the termination of the Mandate and the organization by the successor authorities of some machinery for the preservation of law and order".
-The Mandatory Power has added that the Commission may be assured that the creation of such Municipal Police forces, far from adding to the dangers of conflict between the Jews and the Arabs or affecting the formation of militias, will represent the best contribution that could be made to the maintenance of security in purely Jewish or Arab areas".
+- 4. The Commission considers the above answer unsatisfactory, since effective, responsible militias cannot be organized, trained, and equipped in a matter of days.
+The Commission, therefore, cannot but confirm the conclusion stated in its First Special Report (Section VII, paragraphs 2 and 3). - 5.
+The Mandatory Power has pointed out that "Municipal Police Forces are being formed to ensure as far as possible at least a measure of local security during the period between the termination of the Mandate and the organization by the successor authorities of some machinery for the preservation of law and order".
+The Mandatory Power has added that "the Commission may be assured that the creation of such Municipal Police Forces, far from adding to the dangers of conflict between the Jews and the Arabs or affecting the formation of militias, will represent the best contribution that could be made to the maintenance of security in purely Jewish or Arab areas".